WHC2021SIC/WHC2021SIC-TeamVibroraptile/README.md

 2) Connect the 4 aux cables from the audio injector octo sound card to the Syntacts board.
 3) Connet the power cable of the Syntacts board into one of the USB ports on the Raspberry Pi.
-4) Finally, connect the Raspberry Pi to power .
+4) Finally, connect the Raspberry Pi to power.
 <!-- Feel free to remove or adapt the following explanation once you have understood its potential implications for your project. -->

 <!-- We use the SparkFun Qwiic system to rapidly and remotely prototype sensors without much soldering.
 Qwiic uses the I2C communication protocol with addresses assigned per board model.